flass/pantagruel/README.md

 ```

 Note there are **dependencies between tasks**, which must be carried on mostly sequentially:
-- 00, 01, 02, 03 tasks each strictly depend on the previous step: 00 -> 01 -> 02 -> 03
+- *00, 01, 02, 03 tasks* each strictly depend on the previous step: 00 -> 01 -> 02 -> 03
-- functional annotation 04 task is optional - though highly recomended - and depends on the previous task 01: 01 -> 04
+- *functional annotation task 04* is optional - though highly recomended - and depends on the previous task 01: 01 -> 04
-- reference tree task 05 depnds on previous task 03 (and thus the previous ones)
+- *reference tree task 05* depends on previous *task 03* (and thus the previous ones)
-- gene trees task 06 depend on the previous step 03 (and thus the previous ones) **ONLY IF** the -c|--collapse option is NOT used: 03 -> 06
+- *gene trees task 06* only depends on the previous *task 03* (and thus the previous ones) **IF** the -c|--collapse option is **NOT** used: 03 -> 06
-- however, if the -c optionis specified, task 06 (specifically step 6.4 when in HPC mode) is also dependent on task 05
+- however, if the -c option is specified, *task 06* (specifically step 6.4 when in HPC mode) is also dependent on *task 05*: 03 + 05 -> 06
-- 07 task for gene tree/species tree reconciliations strictly depends on the previous steps: 05 + 06 -> 07
+- *gene tree/species tree reconciliation task 07* strictly depends on the previous steps: 05 + 06 -> 07
-- orthologous group clustering 08 task depends on previous reconciliation step 07: 07 -> 08
+- *orthologous group clustering task 08* depends on previous *reconciliation step 07*: 07 -> 08
-- co-evolution network 09 task depends on previous reconciliation step 07: 07 -> 09
+- *co-evolution network task 09* depends on previous *reconciliation task 07*: 07 -> 09
-- but if run after task 08, another version of the co-evolution network will be made by collpasing the full network, grouping gene nodes by orthologous group: 07 + 08 -> 09
+- but if run after *task 08*, an additional version of the co-evolution network will be made by collapsing the full network, grouping gene nodes by orthologous group: 07 + 08 -> 09

 So all in all, you're better off running all the tasks sequentially, for instance using `pantagruel all`.